meicale/Interception-Tools/README.md

 [has been proved necessary][ev-syn] for applications to behave well.
 As a general guideline, one should explore how real devices behave while generating events (with `evtest` for example) for mimicking them with success.

+### Correct process priority
+Always use a high process priority (low _niceness_ level, `udevmon.service` uses `-20`) when executing tools that manipulate input, otherwise you may get [unwanted effects][niceness].
+Without _Interception Tools_, your input is treated with high priority at kernel level, and you should try to resemble that now on user mode, which is the level where the tools run.

 ## Software Alternatives